Mert-Tas/bicgstabL/README.md

 # bicgstabL
+An improvement over the classical Bicgstab algorithm.
-An implementation of the BicgStab(L) algorithm using Eigen library
+Implementation of the BicgStab(L) algorithm using Eigen library.